-MAC Overflow And Saturation
+2.3.2.5 MAC Overflow And Saturation

-The adder/subtracter generates an overflow status signal (MV), which is loaded into the processor arithmetic status (ASTAT) every time a MAC operation is executed.
+The adder/subtracter generates an overflow status signal (MV) which is loaded into the processor arithmetic status (ASTAT) every time a MAC operation is executed.
 The MV bit is set when the accumulator result, interpreted as a twos-complement number, crosses the 32-bit (MR1/MR2) boundary.
 That is, MV is set if the upper nine bits of MR are not all ones or all zeros.

-The MR register has a saturation capability that sets MR to the maximum positive or negative value if an overflow or underflow has occurred.
+The MR register has a saturation capability which sets MR to the maximum positive or negative value if an overflow or underflow has occurred.
 The saturation operation depends on the overflow status bit (MV) in the processor arithmetic status (ASTAT) and the MSB of the MR2 register.
+The following table summarizes the MR saturation operation.